-Biblical practices are explicitly commanded in the Scriptures as non-negotiable elements of corporate worship.
-These would include elements like musical worship, prayer, preaching God’s Word, the Lord’s Supper, and Baptism.
+Biblical practices are explicitly commanded in Scripture as non-negotiable elements of corporate worship.
+These would include elements like musical worship, prayer, preaching, the Lord’s Supper, and baptism.
 Un-biblical practices contradict or oppose the Bible’s teaching.
-These would include for example ordaining unqualified pastors or deacons, overlooking issues of sin, baptizing unbelievers, teaching false doctrine, etc. Lastly, extrabiblical practices are those that are not described in Scripture but do not contradict any of the teachings of Scripture.
+These would include for example ordaining unqualified pastors or deacons, baptizing unbelievers, teaching false doctrine, etc. Lastly, extra-biblical practices are those that are not described in or prescribed by Scripture but do not contradict Scripture.
 For example, do we use a piano or guitar in our musical worship or both?
-This question is extrabiblical meaning there is no verse of Scripture or principle which leads us to answer one way or another.
-When faced with questions like this we must make Spirit-led decisions discerning whether the practice helps to accomplish principles that are explicitly commanded in the Scriptures.
+This question is extra-biblical.
+There is no verse that leads us to answer one way or another.
+When faced with questions like this we must make Spirit-led decisions discerning whether the practice helps to accomplish God’s mission for the church as outlined in Scripture.

 What About Baby Dedications?

 Baby dedications fit into the extrabiblical category.
 While the practice is not commanded in the Bible, baby dedications have been incorporated into church life.
-Baby dedications are a time for church members to introduce their newborn babies to the church family for a time of focused prayer.
+Baby dedications are a time for church members to introduce their newborn babies to the church family for a time of focused prayer and recognition.
 Parents traditionally bring their little one to the front of the congregation at the end of a worship service and the church prays for both the baby and for the parents.
 The word dedication means commitment.
-The parents are committing to raise the child according to God’s word and the congregation is committing to help raise the child in the way of the Lord and to support the parents in the journey ahead.
+The parents are committing to raise the child according to God’s word and the congregation is committing to support the parents in the journey ahead.

-If the baby dedication is not commanded in the Scriptures, however, we must ask whether the practice is helpful in fulfilling the mission of the church.
-Here are 3 reasons why I believe baby dedications, while not essential, can be a beneficial practice for accomplishing the church’s mission to glorify God by making disciples of all nations.
+If the baby dedication is not commanded in the Bible, however, we must ask whether the practice is helpful in fulfilling the mission of the church.
+Here are 3 reasons why I believe baby dedications, while not essential, can be a helpful practice for accomplishing the church’s mission to glorify God by making disciples of all nations.

 #1 For the Worship of God